 Manual Uplink The speed at which data can be transferred from Speed: the router to your ISP.
 This is determined by your ISP.
 ISP's often speed as a download/upload pair.
 For example, 1.5Mbits/284Kbits.
 Using this example, you would enter 284.
-Alternatively you can test your uplink speed with a service such
+Alternatively you can test your uplink speed with a service such as www.dslreports.com.

-Connection Type: By default, the router automatically determines whether the underlying connection is an xDSL/Frame-relay network or some other connection type (such as cable modem or Ethernet), and it displays the result as Detected xDSL or Frame Relay Network.
+Connection By default, the router automatically determines whether the underlying connection is an xDSL/Frame-relay network or some Type: other connection type (such as cable modem or Ethernet), and it displays the result as Detected xDSL or Frame Relay Network.